Moving to Jamaica

 When we asked people what advice they would give someone preparing to move to Jamaica, they said:

 "Keep in mind the location if you do not have a car.
 You will want to be close enough to public transportation.
 Route taxis (taxis that go along a specific route only) travel outside of many of the subdivisions/schemes and along main roads.
-If I can be of help to anyone, just let me know," replied a member in Falmouth.
+If I can be of help to anyone, just let me know," said one expat in Falmouth.

 How do I find a place to live in Jamaica?